pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

         def my_handler(client, message):
             print(message)

-More handlers using different filters can be created as well:
+More handlers using different filters can also live together:

 .. code-block:: python